 Maureen’s enduring relationship with the beach.

 What the beach means to Kathy.

-It was a cold, windy morning for my return to St Ives and Porthmeor beach.
-I thought the storms had moved massive piles of sand, but it had been done by diggers, to allow groundworks to be done for the Tate St Ives extension.
-As yesterday, the sky and sea were splendid, particularly the colour in the clouds.
-I was really pleased to get Joshua’s sentiments on film, as you hear this so often from young adults who have grown up in Cornwall, among nature and particularly the sea and beach, this pull and yearning to return to be near the sea.
+It was a cold, windy morning at Porthmeor beach on this occasion.
+You hear so often from young adults like Joshua, below, who have grown up in Cornwall, among nature and particularly the sea and beach, this pull and yearning to return to be near the sea.

 With Joshua at Porthmeor beach in St Ives.

-I visited Porthmeor beach in St Ives during the Indian Summer of 2011, at the end of September.
-Located under the Tate St Ives Art Gallery, the beach is fashionable and extremely attractive, with breakers rolling in cleanly onto a pristine beach, backed by a chic beach cafe.
-All facilities are close at hand.
-I met a highly enthusiastic metal detectorist, enjoying the balmy weather.
+This was a visit to St Ives during the Indian Summer of 2011.
+Situated in front of Tate St Ives Art Gallery, the beach is fashionable and extremely attractive, with breakers rolling onto a pristine beach, which is backed by a chic beach cafe.
+The town’s facilities are close at hand.
+A highly enthusiastic metal detectorist was enjoying the balmy weather.

-The beach, with the Tate St Ives behind, on a sunny September day.
+The beach, with Tate St Ives behind, on a sunny September day.